Make a Rewarding Career Move

 QUALIFICATIONS: A High School degree or GED is required.
 Valid NYS driver’s license with no moving vehicle violations required.
-Two years of related experience in driving experience in a human services setting, strongly desired. *Ability to work 4:00 PM – 7:00 PM Weds, Thurs, Fri, Sat, and Sun (Mon & Tues off).
-The Part-Time Driver may be asked from time-to-time to provide coverage on some Mondays and Tuesdays in the event of a volunteer driver’s absence.
+Two years of related experience in driving experience in a human services setting, strongly desired.
+Must be able to perform heavy-lifting up to 80 pounds.

 Persons of color and formerly homeless individuals are encouraged to apply.

 Equal Opportunity Employer